Recommendations

 A man in London tries to help a counter-espionage agent, but when the agent is killed and the man stands accused, he must go on the run to save himself and stop a spy ring that is trying to steal top-secret information.

-The influence of Alfred Hitchcock in The 39 Steps can be felt in the way modern Crime films handle cinematic excellence.
+The influence of Alfred Hitchcock in The 39 Steps can be felt in the way modern Mystery films handle cinematic excellence.
 From the specific lighting choices to the pacing, this 1935 release set a high bar for atmospheric immersion.

 A fascinating piece of cinema that shares thematic elements.